CarlosLunaMota/CLM_LIBS/README.md

  * `test.c` - Contains a unit-test suite for each library

-`CLM_LIBS.h` relies only on the C standard library and compiles without warnings using the GCC parameters `-std=c99 -Wall -Wextra -pedantic`.
+`CLM_LIBS.h` relies only on the C standard library and compiles without warnings using the GCC parameters `-std=c99 -Wall -Wextra -pedantic -Wformat-overflow=0`.
 More over, the code has been tested using `valgrind --leak-check=full` reporting no memory leaks.

 The standard libraries used are (in alphabetical order):